 “And this approach leads to breakthrough innovation?”
 Steve asks skeptically.

-“I’m not a 100% convinced yet…but I can’t think of any exceptions to that rule at the moment” Steve muses.
+“I’m not 100% convinced yet…but I can’t think of any exceptions to that rule now,” Steve muses.

 “And there is a script to go along with this customer forces canvas too?”
 Steve asks.